Traditional fund accounting

 When using the Nonprofit QuickStart template, you can set the accounting practice election in the Company Information page.
 This option allows you to choose between net asset fund accounting or traditional fund accounting (track individual balancing funds).

 An additional checkbox is added to the Entity Information page when Traditional fund accounting is selected.
 Select this checkbox to designate the entity as a fund.
 Ensure that the same tax ID information is used on each fund that belongs within one entity.
-When Sage Intacct reviews entitlements, we will then be able to distinguish between individual entities versus entities used for funds.
+When Sage Intacct reviews entitlements, we'll then be able to distinguish between individual entities versus entities used for funds.

 Enable traditional fund accounting

-1. Go to Company > Setup > Company.
+- Go to Company > Setup > Company.

-2. Select the Accounting tab and select Edit.
+- Go to the Accounting tab and select Edit.

 Designate entities as funds